julionuneslucas/almadarockcelebration.github.io/README.md

 A Entertainment Website.

+## Prerequisites
+Use a recent browser.
+For example: Google Chrome, Mozilla Firefox, Opera, Microsoft Edge or Vivaldi.

 ## About

 Single page design structure, simple and concise.
 Organized to ensure content and navigation stay on the same page.